FAU-LAP/NOMAD-CAMELS/docs/source/doc/tutorials/quick_start_install.md

 1. [_Measurement Protocols_](quick_start_protocols.md)\
    Use it for measurement procedures.
 How to set up and use protocols is explained on this page.
 2. [_Manual Control_](https://fau-lap.github.io/NOMAD-CAMELS/docs/Tutorials/quick_start/quick_start_manual_control.html)\
    Manually change and control individual channels.
 This is useful for controlling stages without having to create a protocol.
-How to use this functionality is explained in more detail [here](https://fau-lap.github.io/NOMAD-CAMELS/docs/Tutorials/quick_start/quick_start_manual_control.html).
+How to use this functionality is explained in more detail in the [Tutorial](https://fau-lap.github.io/NOMAD-CAMELS/docs/Tutorials/quick_start/quick_start_manual_control.html).
    ![img_8.png](img_8.png)

 [&#8679; Back to the top &#8679;](top-link)